 Can Dogs Eat Bones?

-So, The Dodo reached out to Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, to get some expert advice about whether dogs can actually eat bones.
+We reached out to Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, to get some expert advice on bones and dogs.

-The story has a happy ending, though — according to Dr. Tu the mischievous Yorkie needed an emergency endoscopy to have it removed.
-Luckily it was successful and he lived to tell of his gluttonous adventures of swallowing a bone almost as big as he was!
+The story has a happy ending, though — according to Dr. Tu, the mischievous Yorkie needed an emergency endoscopy to have it removed.
+Luckily, it was successful, and he lived to tell his adventures of swallowing a bone almost as big as he was!

 Chewing on bones doesn’t just bother your pup’s stomach — it can also hurt his mouth.